Catallactic/catallactic-site/docs/litepaper.md

 </div>
 <br/>

 The key layer articulating the ecosystem are the **CryptoCommodity Contracts**.
 Contracts must rely on the Payments Layer to capture the subjective value of the represented assets.
 The **Payments Layer** must be enriched with devices covering both, B2B and B2C payments.
 The Commodities Provider should be able to mint his CryptoCommodity from the **Tokenization Platform**, manage liquidity and deployment to exchanges and, optionally, run a fundraising campaigns to launch a promising project for his environment.
-This will democratize enterpreneurship encouraging anyone to contribute to his society.
+This will democratize entrepreneurship encouraging anyone to contribute to his society.
 At the top of the ecosystem, a **Lending Provision** should allow the commodities provider lend money backed on the value he provides to the ecosystem.
 The advantages of Lending Layer are two-fold.
 On one hand, it delegates lending risk in private hands, decoupled from the rest of society.
 But also, this layer aims to end the financial exclusion.
 All this stack must have a solid basis of 60.000 nodes and 1 million miners which only can be provided by **Bitcoin and Bitcoin L2**.

 The next sections will describe in further detail the different layers of the ecosystem.